 Working With Nature

 We design outdoor classrooms using Agroforestry and Permaculture techniques.
-This ensures that your outdoor classroom experience reflects natural processes, which supports teaching.
-We also apply a forest school leader's understanding of risk to help keep kids safe in the outdoors.
+This ensures that your outdoor classroom experience is rich with learning opportunities that reflect natural processes, which supports teaching of the curriculum.
+We also apply a forest school leader's and teacher's understanding of risk to help keep kids safe in the outdoors.

 What we consider when developing an outdoor classroom: